christophstrasen/WorldObserver/docs_internal/logbook.md

   - ObservationStreams are exposed as `WorldObserver.observations:<name>()`.
   - New ObservationStreams are registered via a small config: `build = …` plus `enabled_helpers = { square = "SquareObs", zombie = "ZombieObs", … }`.
   - Helper sets (square/zombie/spatial/time/etc.) are thin, reusable sugar attached based on `enabled_helpers`, assuming certain fields in the observation records; internal use of LQR join/group/distinct windows is hidden behind semantic helpers.
-  - WorldObserver owns “fact plans” (event + probe strategies) per element type, with strategy selection as an advanced config knob, and never implicitly de‑duplicates observations.
+  - WorldObserver owns “fact plans” (event + probe strategies) per element type, with strategy selection as an advanced config setting, and never implicitly de‑duplicates observations.

 - Sketched and refined concrete use cases in API terms:
   - Squares with corpses near the player: